gilby125/oci-swarm-cluster/README.md

 This is a Terraform configuration that deploys a two node Swarm cluster on [Oracle Cloud Infrastructure (OCI)][oci].

-It also included an HA storage implemented in GlusterFS and docker plugins for Gluster FS and Oracle Object Storage.
+It also includes an HA storage implemented in GlusterFS and docker plugins for Gluster FS and Oracle Object Storage.

 ## Topology